networknt/light-doc/content/en/tutorial/oauth/login-view.md

 * The login-view will accept username and password to invoke light-oauth2 code service.

-* The code service will redirect to the /authorization?code=xxx to the browser.
+* Once authenticated, the code service will redirect to the /authorization?code=xxx to the browser.

-* The browser will invoke the above API which is handled by StatelessAuthHandler in light-spa-4j
+* The browser will invoke the above API, which is handled by StatelessAuthHandler in light-spa-4j.
+This handler is part of the middleware handler chain on the light-router.

-* The StatelessHandler will use the code query parameter, client_id, client_secret saved on router server to get access token and refresh token from the light-oauth2 token service.
-The StatelessHandler will save the access token, refresh token, csrf, userId, roles, and userType as cookies.
+* The StatelessAuthHandler will use the code query parameter, client_id, client_secret saved on router server to get access token and refresh token from the light-oauth2 token service.
+The StatelessAuthHandler will save the access token, refresh token, csrf, userId, roles, and userType as cookies.
 The access token and refresh token are HttpOnly and Secure, so the browser application cannot access them.
 The handler also returns the redirectUri, denyUri, and scopes.

-* The login-view will use the response to display a consent page will a list of scopes and ask users to DENY or ACCEPT the grant.
+* The login-view will use the response to display a consent page with a list of scopes and ask users to DENY or ACCEPT the grant.

-* If DENY button is clicked, all the cookies will be removed, and the browser will be redirected to the denyUri.
+* If the DENY button is clicked, all the cookies will be removed, and the browser will be redirected to the denyUri.
 The entire flow is canceled.

-* If ACCEPT button is clicked, the browser will be redirected to the redirectUri.
+* If the ACCEPT button is clicked, the browser will be redirected to the redirectUri.

 * All subsequent calls to the light-router server from the original SPA will carry all the cookies to the request.
 The StatelessAuthHandler will capture the access token and refresh token and put the access token into the request header to invoke downstream APIs.